-After looking at the Globe and Mail headlines this morning, I planned to write about Sean Holman’s silly contribution.
-However, Ian Reid at The Real Story beat me to the keyboard, with Yellow by any other name.
+After looking at the Globe and Mail headlines this morning, I planned to write about Sean Holman’s contribution.
+However, Ian Reid at The Real Story beat me to the keyboard.

 Reid makes the points well so I won’t bother to repeat except to state that the Globe and Mail headlined a non-story.
 Holman ‘reveals‘ that lawyer John Heaney adhered to all professional, moral and legal requirements when he set up a meeting between a client and an NDP caucus member while Heaney was on retainer to the NDP.

 A Liberal insider is refusing to co-operate with B.C.’s registrar of lobbyists in investigating allegations he improperly lobbied the government… Patrick Kinsella, the co-chair of the last two B.C.
 Liberal election campaigns, has been accused of working as a lobbyist without joining the B.C. lobbyists registry as required by law.